Sonic-Amiga/ESP8266-Faikin/Manuals/Setup.md

 ### Hostname

-Pick a simple one work hostname to describe your air-con, e.g. GuestAC.
+Pick a simple one word hostname to describe your air-con, e.g. GuestAC.

 ### SSID/Password

 Enter the details for your own WiFi.
-You will note a list of SSIDs that have been seen are shown - you can click on one to set the SSID to save typing it.
 Make sure you enter the passphrase carefully.
 If the device is unable to connect the page should show an error and allow you to put in settings again.
 Only 2.4GHz WiFi is supported, and some special characters in SSID may not be supported.

 ### MQTT